-This study and the results presented in this paper are part of the doctoral dissertation of the second author, Aleksandar Stepanović, PhD (Stepanović A. Association between microRNAs and clinical parameters and response to radiotherapy combined with temozolomide in patients with glioblastoma [dissertation].
-Belgrade (Serbia) Faculty of Medicine: University of Belgrade; 2023) under the mentorship of Professor Marina Nikitović PhD and Senior Research Associate Nina Petrović, PhD.
+This study and the results presented in this paper are part of the doctoral dissertation of its second author, Aleksandar Stepanović (Stepanović A. Association between microRNAs and clinical parameters and response to radiotherapy combined with temozolomide in patients with glioblastoma [dissertation].
+Belgrade, Serbia: University of Belgrade, Faculty of Medicine; 2023) under the mentorship of Professor Marina Nikitović and Senior Research Associate Nina Petrović.